The most frequent question that arises is, What is an interim audit? Let us understand this concept in detail.

 Frequently Asked Questions

-What’s the period of Interim Audit?
+What’s the period of the Interim Audit?

 Suppose the requirement is part of the annual audit.
 In that case, the auditors will generally prefer 6 months or 9 months from the beginning of the financial year.